25 Travel Trailer Must-Haves to Get on the Road Now

 • Powered by batteries or can be connected to power depending on the version you purchase

-This system is installed in the RV and works through an app on your phone.
-It will tell you how many inches you need to raise your RV and on which side.
+The previous owners installed this system in our travel trailer.
+It works through an app on your phone to tell you how many inches you need to raise your camper and on which side.

 17. Anderson Levelers & Leveling Blocks

-There are different RV leveler options.
-We have both Andersen levelers and Lynx Block levelers.
+There are different RV leveler options for your camper.
+We have both Andersen levelers and Lynx Block levelers, so let’s look at the pros and cons of each.

 RV tire on Anderson leveler